lytl-k/mars_rover_challenge/README.md

 #### Fourth Phase
 - Add Dockerfile that can be used to quickly spin up a docker image
   - This increases ease of use for any user that knows a little about docker

+#### Playing with the rovers...
+They're like little toys!!
+Kinda...
+There are a few different ways of doing this:
+- Way 1
+  - Install Ruby
+  - Run `bundle install`
+  - Run `bundle exec rake run_rover`

+- Way 2
+  - Install Docker
+  - Build the docker image by using `docker image build -t rover_test:1.0 .`
+  - Run the docker image by using `docker run rover_test:1.0`
+  - Run `bundle exec rake run_rover`

+#### Running automated testing
+- The project uses something called RSpec for unit tests.
+  - These tests can be run by using `bundle exec rspec`
+  - The code can be checked under `spec/rover_challenge/`
+  - This can be run in both the above Ways mentioned